Skip to product information

 • Harvest: mid-June to early July

 • Fruit: Large, long fruits that ripen to a deep maroon.
-Juicy, sweet-tart berry with delightful aroma.
+Juicy, sweet-tart berry with a delightful aroma.

 • Facts of note: Perfect for freezing, canning, jams, jellies, and eating fresh.
-Boysenberries were developed from European raspberries and three different varieties of native blackberry.
+Boysenberries were developed from European raspberries and three different varieties of native blackberries.
 Needs protection below 10°F. Boysenberries are the fruit that made Knott's Berry Farm of Buena Park, California famous.

-• Plants are 2 year, grade #1Boysenberries
+• Plants are 2 years, grade #1Boysenberries

 Esteemed for their large, sweet-tart fruit, thrive within specific parameters that cater to their growth and fruitfulness.
 Delving into the nuances of cultivating these berries reveals a process that requires attention to detail and a grasp of their unique needs.